|

 The Basement Tapes.
 We immediately put into play that savvy business

-nobody signed us, so we thought that was that.
-So we just kept playing
+and nobody signed us, so we thought that was that.
+So we just kept

-till we had a couple of really bad weeks playing in a casino (The Pine
+playing till we had a couple of really bad weeks playing in a casino

-Cone Lounge at Del Webb's Sahara Tahoe).
-That was not good for morale.
-We
+(The Pine Cone Lounge at Del Webb's Sahara Tahoe).
+That was not good for

-kept recording and sending new demos to our friend Marc Nathan in Los
+morale.
+We kept recording and sending new demos to our friend Marc

-suggested we move to L.A., which Jon and I were up for, while Donn and Al
+a deal.
+He suggested we move to L.A., which Jon and I were up for, while

-(our drummer and bass player) thought better of.
-So Jon and I moved to
+Donn and Al (our drummer and bass player) thought better of.
+So Jon and

-produced by Todd Rundgren.
+Todd Rundgren.
 I would really like to forget that record.
-I
+I think it

-think it hurt our career more than the label problems.
-Basement Tapes
+hurt our career more than the label problems.
+Basement Tapes was demos

-was demos for the third album that was never made.
-We put it out on
+for the third album that was never made.
+We put it out on cassette when

-cassette when we did our 10 year reunion show.
-A label called One Way
+we did our 10 year reunion show.
+A label called One Way heard it and

-heard it and made us an offer.
-It was released 14 years after it was
+made us an offer.
+It was released 14 years after it was recorded.
+It

 A friend of ours (Scott Wilk) had been asked to record the theme song